Core Seminars for Freshmen 2017-18

-At the time of registration, you'll select a Core Seminar.
-This 3 credit class takes an interdisciplinary approach to a course-specific theme while allowing you to explore personal development, intellectual growth, and what it means to have a liberal arts education.
+You will need to choose a Core Seminar at orientation.
+This 3-credit class takes an interdisciplinary approach to a course-specific theme while allowing you to explore personal development, intellectual growth, and what it means to have a liberal arts education.
 The First-Year Seminar is designed to introduce you to the standards of academic rigor while providing you with the knowledge to make informed decisions in your transition to college.
 You'll compose a variety of projects that demonstrate critical inquiry and information literacy skills.

 Working Your Patterns